Anjuman-i-Watan Baluchistan

-The Anjuman-i-Watan, Baluchistan, commonly called Anjuman-i-Watan, was a political party in British India based in the province of Baluchistan.
+The Anjuman-i-Watan Baluchistan, commonly called Anjuman-i-Watan, was a political party in British India based in the province of Baluchistan (Balochistan).
 It was led by Abdul Samad Khan Achakzai.

-It was a member of the All India Azad Muslim Conference and opposed the partition of India.
+It was a member of the All-India Azad Muslim Conference and opposed the partition of India.

-The Anjuman-i-Watan allied itself with the Indian National Congress and also worked with the Anjuman-e-Ittehad-e-Balochan-wa-Balochistan, as well as its successor, the Kalat State National Party.
+The Anjuman-i-Watan allied itself with the Indian National Congress (INC) and also worked with the Anjuman-i Ittihad-i Balochan o Balochistan, as well as its successor, the Kalat State National Party (KSNP).